-A Conflict of Interest is a situation in which a person's professional judgment may be influenced by a range of factors, including financial gain, material interest, or some other personal or professional interest.
-For IntechOpen as a publisher, it is essential that all possible Conflicts of Interest are avoided.
-Each contributor, whether an Author, Editor, or Reviewer, who suspects they may have a Conflict of Interest, is obliged to declare that concern in order to make the publisher and the readership aware of any potential influence on the work being undertaken.
+A conflict of interest, also known as competing interest, is a situation in which a person's professional judgment may be influenced or could be perceived as influenced by a range of factors, including financial gain, material interest, or some other personal or professional interest.
+For IntechOpen as a publisher, it is essential that all possible conflicts of interest are avoided.
+Each contributor, whether an Author, Editor, or Reviewer, who suspects they may have a conflict of interest, is obliged to declare that concern in order to make the publisher and the readership aware of any potential influence on the work being undertaken.

 CONFLICT OF INTEREST - AUTHOR

-All Authors are obliged to declare every existing or potential Conflict of Interest, including financial or personal factors, as well as any relationship which could influence their scientific work.
-Authors must declare Conflicts of Interest at the time of manuscript submission, although they may exceptionally do so at any point during manuscript review.
-For jointly prepared manuscripts, the corresponding Author is obliged to declare potential Conflicts of Interest of any other Authors who have contributed to the manuscript.
+All Authors are obliged to declare every existing conflict of interest or those that might be perceived as such, including financial or personal factors, as well as any relationship which could influence their scientific work.
+Authors must declare conflicts of interest at the time of manuscript submission, although they may exceptionally do so at any point during manuscript review.
+For jointly prepared manuscripts, the corresponding Author is obliged to declare potential conflicts of interest of any other Authors who have contributed to the manuscript.

-Editors can also have Conflicts of Interest.
-Editors are expected to maintain the highest standards of conduct, which are outlined in our Best Practice Guidelines (templates for Best Practice Guidelines).
-Among other obligations, it is essential that Editors make transparent declarations of any possible Conflicts of Interest that they might have.
+Editors can also have conflicts of interest.
+Editors are expected to maintain the highest standards of conduct, which are outlined in our Best Practice Guidelines.
+Among other obligations, it is essential that Editors make transparent declarations of any possible conflicts of interest that they might have.

-If a manuscript is submitted by an Author who is a member of an Academic Editor's family or is personally or professionally related to the Academic Editor in any way, either as a friend, colleague, student or mentor, the work will be handled by a different Academic Editor who is not in any way connected to the Author.
+If a manuscript is submitted by an Author who is a member of the Editor's family or is personally or professionally related to the Editor in any way, either as a friend, colleague, student or mentor, the work will be handled by a different Editor who is not in any way connected to the Author.

 CONFLICT OF INTEREST - REVIEWER

-All Reviewers are required to declare possible Conflicts of Interest at the beginning of the evaluation process.
+All Reviewers are required to declare possible conflicts of interest at the beginning of the evaluation process.
 If a Reviewer feels he or she might have any material, financial or any other conflict of interest with regards to the manuscript being reviewed, he or she is required to declare such concern and, if necessary, request exclusion from any further involvement in the evaluation process.
-A Reviewer's potential Conflicts of Interest are declared in the review report and presented to the Academic Editor, who then assesses whether or not the declared potential or actual Conflicts of Interest had, or could be perceived to have had, any significant impact on the review itself.
+A Reviewer's potential conflicts of interest are declared in the review report and presented to the Editor, who then assesses whether or not the declared potential or actual conflicts of interest had, or could be perceived to have had, any significant impact on the review itself.

 FINANCIAL AND MATERIAL